2022 and Beyond: Join The Customer Experience Renaissance

 Here’s a simplified explanation of both terms:

-Customer Experience (CX): CX is consumers’ perception of an organization that‘s based on their interactions and engagement across all brand touchpoints, people, and technology during their buying journey.
-To further simplify, how a business engages with its customers at every meeting point throughout their buying journey – from product discovery to marketing, and from sales to customer service until retention – is customer experience (CX).
+Customer Experience (CX): CX is consumers’ perception of an organization based on their interactions and engagement across all brand touchpoints, people, and technology during their buying journey.
+To simplify, customer experience (CX) is how a business engages with its customers at every meeting point throughout their buying journey—from product discovery to marketing and from sales to customer service until retention.

-Customer Engagement (CE): It is an (often ongoing) interaction between an external consumer and an organization through various online or offline channels.
+Customer Engagement (CE): An (often ongoing) interaction between an external consumer and an organization through various online or offline channels.
 It influences the emotional connection between buyers and sellers, as well as impacts overall brand value.

-CE and CX are two different terms, convey different meanings, and although measured with different metrics, have innate similarities.
-Nevertheless, it’s imperative both CE and CX feature prominently in your marketing and customer support strategies if your business has to succeed.
+CE and CX are two different terms that convey different meanings.
+Although measured with different metrics, they have innate similarities.
+Nevertheless, it’s imperative that both CE and CX feature prominently in your marketing and customer support strategies if your business is to succeed.

 Also Read: Proven Methods To Empower Customer Support Teams

 Collaboration between businesses and consumers on a solid foundation of technology has ushered in a period of glorious transformation for customer service (CS) and elevated the value of customer experience (CX).
-You are a part of this global renaissance and together we can usher change that will ensure our customers get nothing but the best.
+You are a part of this global renaissance, and together, we can usher in change that will ensure our customers get nothing but the best.

-Innovation in CX can be a challenge, however with the right software – that enables better user and customer relationships, tracks performance, manages customers throughout their brand journey – not only innovating but optimizing CX is totally within your reach.
+Innovation in CX can be a challenge; however, with the right software – that enables better user and customer relationships, tracks performance, and manages customers throughout their brand journey – not only innovating but optimizing CX is totally within your reach.

 ThinkOwl_blog_cx_2022_table